Sharing wide area network connections in shared buildings

 3. Private virtual routing and forwarding (VRF) over a PSN connection

-The organisation can make arrangements with their WAN service provider to extend their network to any PSN network vendor connected to a site.
-The organisation must install a firewall or router to allocate IP addresses to their users and protect their WAN from threats.
+You can arrange for your WAN service provider to extend your network to any PSN network vendor connected to a site.
+You must install a firewall or router to allocate IP addresses to your users and protect your WAN from threats.

 Speak to your PSN service provider to find out whether this is available to you.